AUTOMOTIVE ENGINEERING SUMMER GERMANY

 - Becoming acquainted with the German culture

 The program consists of three automotive engineering classes (Automotive Development Trends, Advanced Design Project, Tutorial Automotive Engineering) and a language & culture course.
-Start in Germany will be on May 20th, 2012.
-Duration of the program is 10 weeks (until July 26th, 2012).
-Afterwards, you will have time to travel around Europe before the fall semester begins.
+Start in Germany will be on May, 22th, 2017.
+Duration of the program is 11 weeks (until August, 4th, 2017).
+Afterwards, you will have time to travel around Europe before the fall semester in the US begins.

 Trends in Automotive Development is an extension of the knowledge about motor vehicles through lectures on current research topics of FZD’s scientific employees, as well as field trips.